Superspin Glass Mediated Giant Spontaneous Exchange Bias in a Nanocomposite of BiFeO$_3$-Bi$_2$Fe$_4$O$_9$

-The spontaneous exchange bias (SEB), where the unidirectional anisotropy sets in $\textit{spontaneously}$ under the application of first field of a hysteresis loop even in an unmagnetized state, is a consequence, primarily, of biaxial symmetry in the antiferromagnetic (AFM) structure of ferromagnetic (FM)/AFM interface \cite{Saha,Wang}.
-It can also develop for a set of AFM grains with uniaxial anisotropy because of an interplay among the exchange-coupled FM/AFM systems in presence of an applied field H. In a spin glass (SG)/FM structure, on the other hand, the anisotropy sets in under field cooling via oscillatory RKKY interaction \cite{Ali}.
-The interfacial roughness has earlier been shown \cite{Malozemoff} to be influencing the exchange bias coupling between FM and AFM significantly.
-However, we show in this paper, for the first time, that glassy moments at the interface, in fact, introduce an additional magnetic degree of freedom in between the exchange-coupled FM and AFM grains and breaks the symmetry truly spontaneously even in the absence of first field of a loop to set the unidirectional anisotropy in an unmagnetized state.
-As discussed later, the consequence of this is an hitherto unheard of yet profound asymmetry in the spontaneous exchange bias (SEB) depending on the path followed in tracing the hysteresis loop - positive or negative.
-We report that in a nanocomposite of BiFeO$_3$($\sim$94\%)-Bi$_2$Fe$_4$O$_9$ ($\sim$6\%), we observe (i) a large SEB ($\sim$30-60 mT) across 5-300 K, (ii) asymmetry in dependence of SEB on the path followed in tracing the hysteresis loop - positive or negative, and (iii) a nonmonotonic variation of SEB with temperature - it increases till $\sim$150 K and then decreases as the blocking temperature $T_B$ is approached.
-The magnitude of the SEB itself is far higher than what has so far been observed in all the bulk or thin film based composites of BiFeO$_3$ \cite{Martin,Ramesh,Chu,Heron,Lebeugle} even under magnetic annealing.
+The spontaneous exchange bias (SEB), where the unidirectional anisotropy (UA) sets in $\textit{spontaneously}$ under the application of the first field of a hysteresis loop even in an unmagnetized state, is a consequence, primarily, of biaxial symmetry in the antiferromagnetic (AFM) structure of ferromagnetic (FM)/AFM interface \cite{Saha,Wang,Ahmadvand}.
+In a spin glass (SG)/FM structure, on the other hand, the anisotropy sets in under field cooling via oscillatory RKKY interaction \cite{Ali}.
+However, we show in this Letter that glassy moments at the interface, in fact, introduce an additional magnetic degree of freedom in between the exchange-coupled FM and AFM grains and breaks the symmetry truly spontaneously even before the application of the first field of a loop to set the UA in an unmagnetized state.
+As discussed later, the consequence of this is an asymmetry in the SEB depending on the path followed in tracing the hysteresis loop - positive or negative.
+We report that in a nanocomposite of BiFeO$_3$($\sim$94\%)-Bi$_2$Fe$_4$O$_9$ ($\sim$6\%), we observe (i) a large SEB ($\sim$300-600 Oe) across 5-300 K, (ii) asymmetry in SEB depending on the path followed in tracing the hysteresis loop - positive or negative, and (iii) a nonmonotonic variation of SEB with temperature.
+The magnitude of the SEB itself is far higher than what has so far been observed in all the bulk or thin film based composites of BiFeO$_3$ \cite{Martin,Ramesh,Chu,Heron,Lebeugle,Sahoo} even under magnetic annealing.
 We have also observed the conventional magnetic-annealing-dependent exchange bias (CEB) with all its regular features such as dependence on annealing field, rate, and training.
-The terms SEB and CEB have been used in this paper following the parlance of Ref.
-2. The random field generated by the glassy moments at the shell appears to be influencing the superexchange coupling between FM core \cite{Tian} of finer ($\sim$19 nm) Bi$_2$Fe$_4$O$_9$ and local moments of AFM order in coarser BiFeO$_3$ ($\sim$112 nm) and inducing the SEB, its path dependence, and its nonmonotonicity in variation with temperature.
+The random field generated by the glassy moments at the shell appears to be influencing the indirect exchange bias coupling called "superinteraction bias coupling" between FM core \cite{Tian} of finer ($\sim$19 nm) Bi$_2$Fe$_4$O$_9$ and local moments of AFM order in coarser BiFeO$_3$ ($\sim$112 nm) and inducing the SEB, its path dependence, and its nonmonotonicity in variation with temperature.